wanhoyinjoshua/opensim_examples/README.md

 # Muscle Analysis Toolkit

 This MATLAB toolkit analyzes muscle performance by comparing current muscle data against reference data, outputting plots and analysis metrics.
-The toolkit utilizes OpenSim's `AnalyzeTool` for biomechanical analysis of gait motion data.
+The toolkit utilizes OpenSim's `AnalyzeTool` for biomechanical analysis of gait motion data. data and scripts obtained / modified from
+Arnold, A.S., Liu, M., Ounpuu, S., Swartz, M., Delp, S.L., The role of estimating hamstrings lengths and velocities in planning treatments for crouch gait, Gait and Posture, vol. 23, pp. 273-281, 2006.

 ## Folder Structure
 - `utils/`: Contains helper functions for data processing.